-Raising awareness Your Stories Hannah's story Christmas Day 2017 marked two months to the day when I discovered that I had encephalitis.
-Nearly two months ago when I became a strange version of me – where I replied in strangely worded responses to comments and questions, and where I was taken to hospital by my husband who was terrified by the way in which I was responding to any kind of communication: disconnected, confused and completely illiterate: Three techniques so far from my regular personality that they terrified my family who couldn’t understand my difficulties.
-Initially, the GPs whom I saw were pretty convinced that I was their first case of the genuine flu this year.
-Hours later and in A&E, the suggestions were far more extreme – whilst I waited for blood tests and lumbar puncture results, the doctors decided that I was at too much risk to not be treated for Herpes Simplex Encephalitis.
-Whilst I remember the earliest stages and initial doctors’ appointments suggesting the flu, beyond that I remember very little for the next four or five days.
+Stories and News Your stories Hannah's story WATCH - Hannah talks about her encephalitis experience Christmas Day 2017 marked two months to the day when I discovered that I had Herpes Simplex Virus encephalitis.
+Nearly two months ago I became a strange version of me: a person who replied in strangely worded responses to comments and questions, who was taken to hospital by my husband who was terrified by the way in which I was responding to any kind of communication: disconnected, confused and completely illiterate, so far from my regular personality that it terrified my family who couldn’t understand my difficulties.
+Initially, the GPs who I saw were pretty convinced that I was their first case of the genuine flu this year.
+Hours later and in A&E, the suggestions were far more extreme – whilst I waited for blood tests and lumbar puncture results, the doctors decided that I was at too much risk to not be treated for herpes simplex virus encephalitis.
+While I remember the earliest stages and the initial doctor's appointments suggesting the flu, beyond that I remember very little for the next four or five days.
 My family and friends now tell me that they visited and I was asleep.
 Indeed, I was asleep for about 22 hours of each of those days.
-I vaguely remember waking up and seeing people I knew whom I couldn’t name and I can barely remember the hospital ward I was initially in before they transferred me to the neurological ward to be looked after by the team who knew the most about this apparently rare condition.
+I vaguely remember waking up and seeing people I knew who I couldn’t name, and I can barely remember the hospital ward I was initially in before they transferred me to the neurological ward to be looked after by the team who knew the most about this apparently rare condition.
 I remember so little until about five days in.
-I remember being on the neurological ward and having three hour long doses of medication injected daily; I remember just trying to be normal and thinking I was managing, despite now knowing that I was far from normal at all.
+I then remember being on the neurological ward and having three hour-long doses of medication injected daily; I remember just trying to be normal and thinking I was managing, despite now knowing that I was far from normal at all.
 I want to say that I was terrified, as that’s the emotion that hit those closest to me, but in reality I was either asleep or pretending to be fine.
-My consultant and his team were amazing and tested me daily – I was lucky that the main problem seemed to be to my speech – I forgot important things, not least the name of my daughter, who is just two.
+My consultant and his team were amazing and tested me daily – I was lucky that the main problem seemed to be to my speech, although I forgot important things, not least the name of my daughter, who is just two.
 Repetition means that a lot of these things have come back to me, but it’s not perfect – I’m a teacher and whilst I’ve been off in the run up to Christmas, I went in to see my class a few days ago and couldn’t remember so many of their names – I felt so guilty.
 I don’t not remember them – it’s their names.
 And this carries on throughout my vocabulary – especially when I’m tired.
 I forget important things and sound ridiculous when I try to explain what I’m saying.
-For me, this is traumatic because my speaking is vital to my role as a teacher, but also, my background is a Cambridge English degree, yet I feel like an utter buffoon when I can’t squeeze simple phrases from my head in front of 8 and 9 year old children.
+For me, this is traumatic because speaking is vital to my role as a teacher, but also my background is a Cambridge English degree, yet I feel like an utter buffoon when I can’t squeeze simple phrases from my head in front of 8- and 9-year-old children.
 I’m just hoping that things will change with time.
 In many ways I have been so lucky.
 My infection level was so high that I was told not to leave after two weeks in hospital (I had to stay for three), even though I was desperate to return to my daughter at home.
 I know that, nearly two months on, my body is still fighting off the remains of the infection and that my speech and language is still far from perfect, but I just want to be back to normal – I’ve always been impatient and determined, and I hope that I can make these things work in my favour as I continue to return to health.
-But, it’s been a difficult two months.
+But it’s been a difficult two months.
 I’m so lucky that tiredness and some language issues are my biggest problems, but it remains difficult to accept that things aren’t okay.
-I’m desperate to be back at work, I don’t want peoples’ pity; I just want life to be back to how it was.
-Perhaps what my GP had to say when I saw him last week was important for me to remember: I have made immense progress in such a short period of time and I need to allow myself to accept how far I’ve managed to come.
-It’s been, and continues to be, a difficult condition that I continue to struggle with, but I’m on the up, and so incredibly lucky to have had such amazing care from friends, family and the NHS.
+I’m desperate to be back at work, I don’t want people’s pity; I just want life to be back to how it was.
+Perhaps what my GP had to say when I saw him last week is important for me to remember: I have made immense progress in such a short period of time and I need to allow myself to accept how far I’ve managed to come.
+It has been, and continues to be, a difficult condition that I continue to struggle with, but I’m on the up, and so incredibly lucky to have had such amazing care from friends, family and the NHS.